jaim1n/jaim1n.github.io/README.md

 ## TODO:
 ### Icons
-Create icons for `index.html`; and additional pages added in the future, I suppose.
+Create icons for `index.html` and additional pages added in the future.

 ### Resume
 Create a clean and interactive interface to showcase current and future projects and accomplishments.